worotyns/lock-state/README.md

 # LSS

-Lock State Service
+Lock State Service for lock(s) management.

-Very simple service for lock management.

 With just a few API calls, you can create, check, and modify your locks.